Support the Body Well and the Letting-Go Just Happens

 If you use yoga blocks and props for your practice, we think you’ll love the Buttafly!

 The wedge-shape and fluid curves are designed to fit around your body and can be used in many different ways to support your body to help you get the most out of your practice.

 The Buttafly can be used in place of blankets, cushions, pillows, bolsters, bricks, and conventional yoga blocks, providing firm yet comfortable support.
 It works especially well for restorative and Yin Yoga.

 “Support the body well and the letting go just happens,” says our designer, TillyLou James who is also a Chartered Physiotherapist and yoga teacher.

 Easy Pose (Sukhasana)

-The Buttafly offers the perfect support for effortless cross-legged sitting helping you to sit with comfort and ease so that you can focus on enjoying your yoga and meditation.
+The Buttafly offers the perfect support for cross-legged sitting helping you to sit with comfort and ease so that you can focus on enjoying your yoga and meditation.

 - The indent at the back of the Buttafly allows the buttock flesh to fall away so avoiding pressure on the tailbone and the base of the spine